Wimbledon: Nadal upset by Muller in marathon

 Set streak ends

-He compiled a whopping 28-set winning streak at grand slams prior to running into the 34-year-old in the fourth round on Court 1, lifting his ranking to second in the world behind Andy Murray following an injury-ravaged 2016 and taking him closer to the No. 1 ranking he last held in June 2014.
+He compiled a whopping 28-set winning streak at grand slams prior to running into the 34-year-old in the fourth round on Court 1, lifting his ranking to second in the world behind Murray following an injury-ravaged 2016 and taking him closer to the No. 1 ranking he last held in June 2014.

 Nadal has been on the wrong end of upsets before at SW19, exiting to Dustin Brown in the second round in 2015, Steve Darcis in the first round in 2013 and Lukas Rosol in the second round in 2012.